MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ````

-This time, you will see a different message, and a text editor will open for a merge commit message.
+This time, you will see a different message and a text editor will open for a merge commit message.

 ````{tab-set-code}